 In the Corpus Hermeticum,

-universal matrix would be born from the rupture of the spatial equilibrium of
+consequently, matter.
+The universal matrix would be born from the rupture of

-unity: this first impulse would be the strong force of all forces, its Spiritus
+the spatial equilibrium of unity: this first impulse would be the strong Force

-Mundi and its Holy Spirit ("Saint-Esprit" in French).
-This would be the passage from Ain Soph to
+in French).
+This would be the passage from Ain Soph to Ain Soph Aur

-Ain Soph Aur in the Tree of Life of the Hebrew Qabbalah.
+in the Tree of Life of the Hebrew Qabbalah.

 An experienced cabalist would break down the

-word "Saint" from "Saint-Esprit" ("Holy
+word “Saint” from “Saint-Esprit” (Holy Spirit) into

-Spirit") into 3 parts: "s," "ain," and "t".
-The silent "t" is
+3 parts: “s,” “ain,”

-the tracing of a cross, it expresses the center.
-"Ain" is the
+and “t”.
+The silent “t” is the tracing of a cross, signifying the center.
+“Ain”,

-"non-existence" in Hebrew, and is heard as "un" ("one"),
+“abyss” and “non-existence”, and is heard as “un” (one), the

-of manifestation, because it undulates like the graphic representation of a
+manifestation, because it undulates like the graphic representation of a

 pulsation.
 In other words, a Saint is a person whose vibratory signature